Austin-Cook/cs-340-tweeter-project/README.md

 1) Run `1BuildZips.sh` to build modules and create zips
 2) Follow `3a` and `3b` above to upload the lambda layer and set the new version in the `.server` file
 3) Run `3UploadLambdasAndLayers.sh` to upload the lambdas and attach the layer to each one

+# Notes

+## Timestamps

+### In AuthTokens
+- In Seconds
+  - Because DynamoDB TTL requires timestamps in seconds to work
+- Represents time when it will `expire`
+  - Because DynamoDB TTL requires the timestamp is expiration time rather than creation time

+### In Statuses
+- In Milliseconds
+  - So the status time can be displayed precicely
+- Represents time when it was `created`
+  - So we can display creation time of status